Tejada-Joyce/todo-app/README.md

-# Getting Started with Create React App
+# To Do App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-It is a simple todo app with initial mock up data.
+It is a simple to do app with initial mock up data.
 You can interact with it, but the data is not being stored in a database.
 This means that when you reload the page, it won't save your changes.

 Url: https://todo-app-ce.netlify.app